1995–96 in English football: Diary of the season

 9 December 1995: Defending Premier League champions Blackburn Rovers are beaten 5–0 at Coventry, and in Division One Sunderland beat Millall 6–0 to maintain their lead of the table with a 6–0 win at Roker Park.
 Manchester United drop two points when they are held to a 2–2 draw at home to Sheffield Wednesday in the Premier League, but leaders Newcastle drop all three points when they lose 1–0 at Chelsea, meaning that their lead is cut to four points when a victory would have put them seven points ahead.

-10 December 1995: Having fallen into the bottom three yesterday when other results went against him, Wolves climb three places in Division One when a 3–2 win at Luton ends their six-match winless run in the league.
+10 December 1995: Having fallen into the bottom three yesterday when other results went against them, Wolves climb three places in Division One when a 3–2 win at Luton ends their six-match winless run in the league.

 12 December 1995: Dave Bassett, the fifth-longest-serving manager in the English league, resigns as manager of Division One's Sheffield United after nearly eight years in charge.
 Walsall beat Torquay United 8–4 in the FA Cup second-round replay at Bescot Stadium which followed a 1–1 draw in the first match at Plainmoor 10 days ago.

 13 December 1995: Former Everton manager Howard Kendall is named the new manager of Sheffield United.

-15 December 1995: QPR sell Ned Zelic to Eintracht Frankfurt for £1million.
+15 December 1995: QPR sell misfits defender Ned Zelic to Eintracht Frankfurt for £1million.

 16 December 1995: Blackburn Rovers left back Graeme Le Saux fractures his ankle in a 1–0 home win against Middlesbrough in the FA Premier League, an injury which is set to rule him out of action until next season.
 Newcastle United go seven points ahead in the Premier League with a 1–0 victory over Everton, and Aston Villa striker Savo Milosevic scores a hat-trick in Villa's 4–1 home win against Coventry City.
 Yorkshire rivals Sheffield Wednesday and Leeds United clash at Hillsborough, with the hosts winning a thrilling match 6–2.
 Bolton remain bottom of the table after losing 2–1 at QPR, who climb out of the bottom three.

-17 December 1995: Manchester United remained seven points behind Newcastle after losing 2–0 at Liverpool, with Robbie Fowler scoring both of Liverpool's goals.
+17 December 1995: Manchester United remain seven points behind Newcastle after losing 2–0 at Liverpool, with Robbie Fowler scoring both of Liverpool's goals.
+A series of saves from Peter Schmeichel prevent United from suffering a considerably heavier defeat.

 21 December 1995: Martin O'Neill resigns after six months as Norwich manager to take over at Leicester City, and Division One bottom club Luton Town replace Terry Westley with Bradford City's Lennie Lawrence.
-England World Cup winner Jack Charlton resigns after nearly 10 years as manager of the Republic of Ireland national football team.
+England World Cup winner Jack Charlton resigns after nearly 10 years as manager of the Republic of Ireland national football team, following the nation’s failure to qualify for Euro 96.